openebs/website/docs/versioned_docs/version-4.0.x/user-guides/upgrades.md

 openebs-upgrade-v2-6-0-s58xl                   0/1     Completed   0          7m4s
 ```

-4. Once the upgrade process completes, all the volumes and pools should be online.
+5. Once the upgrade process completes, all the volumes and pools should be online.

-5. If you have disabled the partial rebuild during the upgrade, re-enable it by adding the value `--set mayastor.agents.core.rebuild.partial.enabled=true` in the upgrade command.
+6. If you have disabled the partial rebuild during the upgrade, re-enable it by adding the value `--set mayastor.agents.core.rebuild.partial.enabled=true` in the upgrade command.

 ```
-helm upgrade openebs openebs/openebs -n openebs --reuse-values \
+helm upgrade openebs openebs/openebs -n openebs --reuse-values --version 4.0.0 \
   --set mayastor.agents.core.rebuild.partial.enabled=true
 ```